kyma-project/kyma/docs/console/docs/03-02-ui-api-layer.md

 These are the available UI API Layer pluggable modules which contain the GraphQL resolver logic, where:
 - `apicontroller` relates to the API Controller
-- `authentication` relates IDP Presets
+- `authentication` relates to IDP Presets
-- `application` relates the Application Connector
+- `application` relates to the Application Connector
 - `content` relates to documentation
 - `kubeless` relates to Serverless
 - `servicecatalog` relates to the Service Catalog, including Service Classes, Service Instances, and Service Bindings